lucianocoutinho/sonicwall_minilogparser/README.md

-sonicwall_minilogparser
+Sonicwall mini logparser
 =======================

-Minimalistic logfile parser for Sonicwall
+Minimalistic logfile parser for Sonicwall data.

+Read a logfile from syslog, parse Sonicwall entries and send to another file for further analysis.